tm-a-t/TGPy/guide/docs/basics/asyncio.md

 ## Not familiar with asyncio?

-To use TGPy features for Telegram (such as sending messages, getting chats, and so on), you should understand Python asynchronous functions.
+To use Telegram-related TGPy features (such as sending messages, getting chats, and so on), you should understand Python asynchronous functions.

 Modern Python versions support asynchronous functions.
 Basically, asynchronous function is a function that runs until